panva/jose/docs/jwt/decrypt/interfaces/JWTDecryptOptions.md

 Maximum allowed size (in bytes) of the decompressed plaintext when the JWE `"zip"` (Compression Algorithm) Header Parameter is present.
 By default this value is set to 250000 (250 KB).
 The value must be `0`, a positive safe integer, or `Infinity`.

-Set to `0` to reject all compressed JWEs during decryption.

-Set to `Infinity` to disable the decompressed size limit.
+Set it to `0` to reject all compressed JWEs during decryption or to `Infinity` to disable the decompressed size limit.

 ***